The Desired Effect Tour

-The Desired Effect Tour is the 2015 solo concert tour by American recording artist, Brandon Flowers, who is also the lead vocalist for the rock band, The Killers.
-Visiting North America and Europe, the tour supported his second album, The Desired Effect.
+The Desired Effect Tour was the second solo concert tour by American singer-songwriter, Brandon Flowers, who is also frontman for the rock band the Killers.
+Visiting North America and Europe, the tour supported his second album, The Desired Effect, released in May 2015.
 The tour received praise from both spectators and critics alike, including a five star review by MTV.

 Background

 Flowers debuted lead single "Can't Deny My Love" from The Desired Effect in Guadalajara, Mexico on March 12, 2015.
-Two nights later he performed for Vive Latino 2015, live streamed across Mexico.
+Two nights later, he performed for Vive Latino 2015, live streamed across Mexico.
 Flowers had originally intended to first reveal the song in his hometown of Las Vegas but was forced to postpone the show.